The Isometry-Dual Property in Flags of Two-Point Algebraic Geometry Codes: Dimension of two-point Riemann-Roch spaces and dimension of two-point codes

 Let us prove now item (3).
 If $0\leq a< n-b$ we have $0\leq a+b < n$.
 Applying Proposition~\ref{dimcode} yields $\dim C_\mathcal L(D, aP+bQ)=\ell(aP+bQ)$ and $\dim C_\mathcal L(D, (a-1)P+bQ)=\ell((a-1)P+bQ)$. \end{proof}

-\begin{example} In the graph on the right-hand side of Figure~\ref{fig:Hermitefunctiondimensionnongapstwo} we depicted, for the example of the Hermitian function field over ${\mathbb F}_4$, the sets $H_b$, and $H_b^*$, while in the graph on the right-hand side of Figure~\ref{fig:NormTracefunctiondimensionnongapstwo} we depicted the same sets for the example of the norm-trace function field over ${\mathbb F}_8$.
+\begin{example} Consider the Hermitian function field over ${\mathbb F}_4$.
+In Figure~\ref{fig:Hermitestarsetstwo} we depicted the sets $H_b$, and $H_b^*$, while in Figure~\ref{fig:NormTracestarsetstwo} we depicted the same sets for the norm-trace function field over ${\mathbb F}_8$.
 The first and third items in Lemma~\ref{characterizationhbstar} can be checked.
 That is, for each $b$ in both graphs, the set $H_b^*$ is included in $H_b$ and below the lower diagonal line both sets coincide. \end{example}

 The next lemma bounds the maximum element in $H_b^*$.